RedisInsight/Tutorials/README.md

 ## Introduction

-Tutorials are documents that contain helpful use cases, comments and interesting experience about Redis and Redis Stack capabilities.
+Tutorials are interactive documents that contain helpful use cases, comments and interesting experience about Redis to level up your Redis game.
-It is a perfect tool to present your use cases and experience using RedisInsight Workbench and share them with others!
+You can use tutorials already embedded in RedisInsight to explore powerful Redis capabilities, or create your own custom tutorials to present your experience using RedisInsight and share them with others!

-This page provides an overview of the Tutorials structure, its elements and contains instructions, recommendations, and best practices for updating and sharing Tutorials.
+This page provides an overview of the Tutorials structure and its elements.
+It also contains instructions, recommendations, and best practices for creating, updating and sharing Tutorials.

-If you want to share your own tutorials - add the `redis-tutorials` label to your GitHub repository and other GitHub users will be able to see and share your experience!
+If you want to share your own tutorials - add the `redis-tutorials` label to your GitHub repository so other other GitHub users can find and learn your experience.

 ## Navigation